 BOPP Woven is used for pet food and can be recycled.

-Paper is a more traditional material, it can be used for pet food providing some exact specifications are made and not all of the outcomes can be recycled.
+Paper is a more traditional material; it can be used for pet food, provided some exact specifications are met and not all of the outcomes can be recycled.

 Interested in learning more about Ready2Recycle and recyclable bags for insect protein?
 Click here to send us an enquiry, read our blogs or take a look at our case studies.